 On July 8, 2020 a scientific and technical workshop (STW) was held in the assembly hall of the Department of Nuclear and Radiation Safety (NRS), where young scientists from the ISP NPP of the National Academy of Sciences of Ukraine presented reports on their research activities.
-On STW were present leaders and scientists of the NRS department.
+On STW leaders and scientists of the NRS department were present.
 The research was carried out under the mentorship and co-authorship of leading scientists of the Institute.
 In the context of counteracting the spread of COVID-19 infection, all those present wore protective masks and maintained a social distance.

 Presentation 1: Doroshenko A. O. “Evaluation of the effectiveness of the regulatory system for nuclear safety control of the NSC-OS complex”

-Presentation 2: Stadnyk S. M. “Comprehensive analysis of the results of SHPN measurements in the area of localization of nuclear hazardous fusible materials”
+Presentation 2: Stadnyk S. M. “Comprehensive analysis of the results of SHPN measurements in the area of localization of nuclear hazardous fissile materials”

 Presentation 3: Sushchenko K. O., “Methods for assessing the levels of subcriticality of the accumulation of FCM, located in room 305/2 of the NSC-OS complex”